Surgery

 When should I stop feeding my pet?
 Can they have water?

 Do not allow your pet to consume any food after 9:00 p.m. the night before surgery.
 They may continue to drink water as usual.
-Rabbits are allowed to eat up to the time of surgery and owners must bring food for them for the duration of their stay.
+Rabbits are the only exception as they are allowed to eat up to the time of surgery and owners must bring their own food and water dispenser for the duration of their stay.

 How long does it take to check in for surgery?

 The check-in process takes about 15 minutes.
-When checking a pet, the owner or another authorized adult must sign and complete paperwork and a short questionnaire.
+When checking in a pet, the owner or another authorized adult must approve or decline recommended services (such as lab work), sign the estimate for the surgical procedure, and complete a short questionnaire.
 The questionnaire will help us better understand the patient and provide them with the best possible care.

 What time is my pet’s surgery?